ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 - API's, connecting it all together...
 - Came in touch with a lot of linux, sharpening my commandline skills
 - developed an Angular app from start to finish
-- Learned about a lot about AWS: IAM, Iot Core, DynamoDB, API Gateway, SNS, SSM, EKS, S3, Cloudwatch, Cloudfront, lambdas, Route53, ...
+- Learned about a lot about AWS: IAM, IoT Core, DynamoDB, API Gateway, SNS, SSM, EKS, S3, Cloudwatch, Cloudfront, lambdas, Route53, ...
 - CICD pipelines and their best practices in the industry

 I'm very thankful for being able to do this and having the chance to work with Bas on a real project.